Table of Contents

 Pet health professionals claim that in most cases, having a cat companion is a positive thing for cats.
 Having a second cat will help both cats avoid boredom and loneliness.

 There is one huge catch though.
 Introducing cats is a difficult process and needs great planning and preparation.
-However, if you are prepared and present during this transition, it may be a very good solution to your cat’s loneliness.
+However, if you are prepared and present during this transition, it may be a perfect solution to your cat’s loneliness.

-Your vet may have some useful insight about whether or not your cat will respond well to a new cat or suggest things you should be looking for in the cat you are thinking of adopting.
+With that said, I recommend you consult your vet before you go ahead with this.
+Your vet may have some useful insight about whether or not your cat will respond well to a new cat or suggest things you should be looking for in the cat you are considering adopting.

 Attention Needs That Are Based on Age and Medical Conditions

-As I’ve mentioned before, generally speaking, healthy adult cats can be left completely alone for 24-48 hours.
-However, it is a whole other story with kittens, senior cats, and cats that have medical problems.
+As I’ve mentioned, healthy adult cats can be left alone for 24-48 hours.
+However, it is another story with kittens, senior cats, and cats with medical problems.
+Let’s take a closer look…

 Kittens